About Dilemmas

 Central themes

-The key themes to guide the debates of the Dilemmas of Humanity process must be continuously constructed, where local, national, and regional realities are expressed based on what is relevant in the analysis of the crises of capitalism and its overcoming in each territory, as well as the proposals, political and cultural.
+Key themes guiding the debates of the Dilemmas of Humanity process must be continuously developed.
+Local, national, and regional realities are expressed based on what is relevant in the analysis of the crises of capitalism and its overcoming in each territory, alongside political and cultural proposals.
 At the same time, we must move in a unified direction at the international level.
 In this sense, we highlight four central themes that represent fundamental currents in the construction of any project built to overcome capitalism:

 Anti-imperialism and national sovereignty